 of Anthropology is pleased to host prominent anthropologists from

 around the nation for public lectures.
-Lectures are on Friday nights and
+Lectures are held in the evenings and

 all members of the public are welcome to attend the FREE events.